Meet the members of Babington House, our first rural retreat

 2. Ross Wilson, Babington House resident DJ

-The Houses are all about fusing work and play.
-One member who does this expertly is music advisor, brand consultant and Babington’s resident DJ, Ross Wilson.
-After visiting our Houses in London and New York with friends, Wilson – who lives just 15 minutes away from Babington with his partner, two boys, rescue dogs and cat Lulu – was invited to play at the first of what would be many late-night parties.
+Music and events are a big part of the club’s identity, something that member, music advisor, brand consultant and Babington’s resident DJ, Ross Wilson, knows all about.
+After visiting our Houses in London and New York, Wilson – who lives just 15 minutes away from the House with his partner, two boys, rescue dogs and cat Lulu – was invited to play at the first of what would be many late-night parties.

-He became a member five years ago, and says he uses the House to meet other creatives.
-You’ll usually find him DJing poolside all summer long, with an extra-spicy Picante in hand, especially on a hot day.
-‘Babington held a Bonfire Night party just after the lockdown restrictions had been lifted and the energy was electric,’ says Wilson.
-‘It was very special watching people come together and let loose after such a difficult time.
-The dance floor was full from start to finish; it was amazing to see the House so alive.’
+He became a member in 2018 and says he uses the House to meet other creatives, and in the summer you can usually find him DJing poolside with an extra-spicy Picante in hand.
+‘Babington held a Bonfire Night party just after the lockdown restrictions had been lifted – the energy was electric and it was amazing to see the House so alive,’ says Wilson.
+‘It was very special watching people come together and let loose after such a difficult time; the dance floor was full from start to finish.’

 3. Audrey Greensmith, actor

 For Greensmith, trips there are very much a family affair and you’ll usually find her sitting by the pool chatting to her mum over a Mojito.
-Her ideal day starts with Eggs Benedict in the main restaurant where ‘the vibes are unmatched’, before a gym session and swim, and a well-earned slice of Margherita pizza.
-Her favourite time at Babington is summer, when she says ‘the pool makes the tedious English heat feel like a vacation abroad’.
-With school firmly behind her, Greensmith is focusing on her career as an aspiring actor, and with parentage that includes an award-winning film director and seasoned rock ‘n’ roll musician, it’s hardly surprising she’s meant for the stage.
-Watch this space.
+Her ideal day starts with Eggs Benedict in the main restaurant, before a gym session and swim followed by a well-deserved slice of Margherita pizza.
+Her favourite time at Babington is summer, when she says ‘the pool makes the tedious English heat feel like a vacation abroad.’

 4. Simon Morray-Jones, architect

-Back when Babington House was just a twinkle in Nick Jones’s eye, Simon Morray-Jones was one of the first on the scene, tasked with scoping out the architectural implications of transforming the historic family home into the club we know today.
-Morray-Jones has been on the Babington founding committee for 25 years and credits the House as the setting for meeting, and marrying, the love of his life.
+In the early days, when Babington House was just a vision, Simon Morray-Jones was tasked with scoping out the architectural implications of transforming the historic family home into the club we know today.
+One of the first on the scene, Morray-Jones has been on the founding Committee for over 25 years and credits the House as the setting for meeting, and marrying his partner.

 5. Suzanne Bisset, creative producer